MicrosoftDocs/Viva/Viva/goals/okr-weekly-cadence.md

 > [!IMPORTANT]
 > Viva Goals is currently available only for private preview customers.
 The features described here are subject to change.
 [Learn more about Viva Goals.](https://go.microsoft.com/fwlink/?linkid=2189933)

-So you have your OKRs set, the organization is aligned and you've made your first check-ins.
+So you've your OKRs set, the organization is aligned and you've made your first check-ins.
 Whats Next?

 One of the most important parts of the OKR process is developing a weekly cadence to update, review, and track progress of your OKRs.